 Taking care of your teeth and gums between visits is easy!
-Plaque will continuously form on your teeth, but can be removed with regular brushing and flossing.
-Here's a few tips to get you started:
+The plaque will continuously form on your teeth but can be removed with regular brushing and flossing.
+Here are a few tips to get you started:

 • Brush your teeth at least twice a day, using a toothpaste that contains fluoride.

 • Floss once a day, at least.